Cakes - CoffeecakesView Our Alphabetical Recipe Index for Cakes - Coffeecakes

 I heard about a bakery that somehow combined cake mix and a yeast dough to make great cinnamon buns and was intrigued to try my own version.
 Wow!
 This recipe makes a light, almost feathery cinnamon bun.
 Chill overnight and bake off first thing in the morning for fresh buns by the time The Sunday New York Times arrives.

 I never use a Bundt cake for this but of course you can.
 I use an angel food cake pan or a gorgeous new Bundt cake design.
 The main deal here is that you get to use up one of those cans of Ocean Spray cranberry sauce you have stocked your Thanksgiving pantry with.
 This makes a fine textured cake with saucy hints of cranberries and oranges in a wonderful waltz of the ‘bog’, that is citrus and Cape Cod’s finest fruit.
 An orange glaze cascades over the moist cake for a refined holiday treat.
 Great with a cup of mulled cider or even eggnog.

-Heaven in a cake - Clabber Girl's dulce de leche (or our homemade recipe) and apples inside a butter-based batter make for a delicious and easy coffee klatch cake.
+Heaven in a cake - dulce de leche and apples tucked inside a butter-based batter make for a delicious and easy coffee klatch cake.

 A simple little decadent chocolate cake with a smack of bourbon and a caramel espresso sauce you drizzle over.
 It is simply lip-smackingly good.
 A fussy cake without the fuss - all you need is a pot or two and a wooden spoon.
 This recipe was inspired by one found in the novel (which you must read if you love reading about bakeries and life) by Judith Ryan Hendricks, called Bread Alone.
 In the book, the recipe is called Patty's Cake.
 I made adjustments as the cake as it was, didn't quite pan out for me but the base concept is amazing - fudge cake with toffee sauce.
 Amazing!